chloedaphne/SINNet/content/post/20-12-02-ICML-best-paper/index.md

   focal_point: 'top'
 ---

-The journal paper describing the main challenges of the project is putblished : Clavel, C., Labeau, M., & Cassell, J. (2023).
+The journal paper describing the main challenges of the project is accepted and now available : Clavel, C., Labeau, M., & Cassell, J. (2023).
 Socio-conversational Systems: Three Challenges at the Crossroads of Fields.
 Frontiers in Robotics and AI, 336.

 <!--more-->